EndToEndDev/Democracy-Drive/README.md

    - The `start_gui()` function is invoked when the script is run, which sets up the GUI and starts the interactive server process.

 ### Summary:
-The code defines a web-based interactive system where users can answer questions within a time limit.
+- The code defines a web-based interactive system where users can answer questions within a time limit.
 It serves a page with a question and inputs for the user's name and response.
 Upon submission, the answers are saved in an XML file.
 The system integrates a modern GUI using `customtkinter` and allows for real-time updates to the user interface, including a countdown timer, word count display, and server status.
 The server is designed to be started and stopped via the GUI.

-"guy who made this" notes Made by “EndToEndDev”
+- "guy who made this" notes Made by “EndToEndDev”
-Total Updates (so far) : 288
+- Total Updates (so far) : 457
-Last Update Time : 8:42 A.m.
-11/16/2024
+- Last Update Time : 6:58 P.m.
+3/11/2025